 Lawsuit Would Force Hospital to Take Wife off Life Support

 The husband has filed both an emergency motion and a civil complaint against

 the hospital.
 Both actions ask the court to require the hospital to remove

 the wife from the life-support machines.
 He claims that she told him she

-brain dead, and that her wishes should not be ignored simply because she was pregnant.
+were brain dead, and that her wishes should not be ignored simply because

-ambiguity in the statute, and assert that a lawsuit of this sort may actually
+point out the ambiguity in the statute, and assert that a lawsuit of this

 What to Do if You Have Been Victimized by a Hospital